 Scraped-surface heat exchangers are designed in three subtle variations.
 A scraped-surface heat exchanger with the mutator shaft mounted in the center of the product tube is a concentric scraped-surface heat exchanger.
 A concentric design is used for most applications.
 An eccentric design refers to a scraped-surface heat exchanger where the mutator shaft is mounted slightly off center in the product tube.
 Eccentric scraped-surface heat exchangers are used for more viscous or sticky products, as the eccentric design minimizes product build up on the shaft and maintains heat transfer efficiency.
 Lastly, an oval design is used to process extremely viscous products.
 Oval scraped-surface heat exchangers feature a product tube with an oval cross section that allows for additional blade movement to prevent product build-up on the shaft.

-Plate heat exchangers are also designed with three separate flow directions, each ranging in how effective heat transfer occurs within the system.
-Plate heat exchangers utilizing a counter flow system direct two fluids in opposite directions separated by a plate.
+Plate heat exchangers are also designed with three distinct flow directions, and each has a different role in effective heat transfer within the system.
+Plate heat exchangers utilizing a counter flow system direct two fluids in opposite directions which are separated by a plate.
 Counter flow plate heat exchangers allow for the highest rate of heat transfer.
-Concurrent flow plate heat exchangers direct fluids in one singular direction, leading to more even temperatures.
-Crossflow plate heat exchangers are the middle ground between the other two methods.
-The crossflow method streams fluids at 90-degree angles of one another.
+Concurrent flow plate heat exchangers direct fluids in a specific direction to achieve more even temperatures.
+Crossflow plate heat exchangers are the middle ground between the other methods and streams fluids at opposing 90-degree angles.

 Tubular Heat Exchangers are an indirect method of heat transfer consisting of tubes inside of tubes.
 There are many possible configurations of tubular heat exchangers, including double tube, triple tube, quadruple tube and multitube.
 Tubular heat exchangers are used in medium viscosity applications that may or may not contain particles and where fouling is not likely to occur.
 Their applications include beverages, drinking yogurts, vegetable purees, sauces, etc. with a variety of processes such as heating, cooling, pasteurization, sterilization, melting, and condensing.